-Concerning average percentage datagram loss, performances were found on average better for PTP than for PTMP links (Table I).
+Concerning average percentage datagram loss. performances were found on average significantly better for PTP than for PTMP links (Table I).
 This is due to increase of processing requirements for the AP, for maintaining links between two PCs.
-The best performance is on average for PTP links, both for WPA2 and Open links.
-For PTMP links percentage datagram loss gets degraded.
-The degradation is larger for WPA2.
 Fig. 5 shows larger percentage datagram losses for small sized datagrams, when the amounts of data to send are small in comparison to the protocol components.
 There is considerable processing of frame headers and buffer management.
 For larger datagrams, percentage datagram loss is lower.
 However, large UDP segments originate fragmentation at the IP datagram level, leading to higher losses.

-TCP throughput, jitter and percentage datagram loss were generally found to show performance degradations due to link topology, in passing from PTP to PTMP, where processing requirements for the AP are higher so as to maintain links between PCs.
+TCP throughput and percentage datagram loss were generally found to show performance degradations due to link topology, in passing from PTP to PTMP, where processing requirements for the AP are higher so as to maintain links between PCs.
 As CSMA/CA is the medium access control, the available bandwidth and the air time are divided by the nodes using the medium.
-WPA2, where there increase in data length due to encryption, did not show significant influence in our study.